You Can't Afford Transportation to Your Doctor's Appointment.

 Cannot safely travel or wait for services alone

-Have physical/cognitive/mental/developmental limitations preventing transportation
+Have physical, cognitive, mental, or developmental limitations preventing transportation

 Lack money for gas or transit fare

-It's this simple: If you attest that you have no other way to access covered Medi-Cal services, you qualify.
+You likely qualify for NMT.
+It’s that simple: If you attest that you have no other way to access covered Medi-Cal services, you qualify.

 How NMT Works